Trivago: History

 In December 2012, Expedia, an American travel company, announced that it would acquire a stake in Trivago for $632 million.
 The deal was completed in 2013.

 In December 2014, Trivago acquired mobile app product and development company Rheinfabrik.
 After the acquisition, Rheinfabrik remains independent from Trivago in its work.

 In 2015, Trivago reported more than US$500 million in revenue.

 In March 2016, Trivago announced it had acquired a portion of Cloud-PMS company Base7booking.

-In April 2016, Trivago reached 1,000 employees and began building a new campus in Düsseldorf.

-On December 16, 2016, Trivago became publicly traded on the NASDAQ exchange under the ticker symbol TRVG.
+On December 16, 2016, Trivago became publicly traded on the American NASDAQ exchange under the ticker symbol TRVG.

 On November 5, 2019, CEO Rolf Schrömgens announced he will step down at the end of the year and be replaced by Chief Financial Officer Axel Hefer.

 Due to the COVID-19 pandemic, Trivago 2020 had to cut many jobs.
 In March 2020, sales had fallen by 95% compared to the previous year.

-In January 2021, Trivago acquired weekend.com, a startup focused on finding travelers inspirational weekend getaway packages.

-In May 2021, Trivago joined Chelsea Football Club as the club’s Official Training Wear Partner.

 Operations

 Trivago is headquartered in Düsseldorf, where the international operations are conducted and 100% of the company's employees work.